-Then there is the classic text in Matthew 22:
+Then there is the classic text in Matthew 22:37 - 40:

-37Jesus declared, "'Love the Lord your God with all your heart and with all your soul and with all your mind.'
-38This is the first and greatest commandment.
-39And the second is like it: 'Love your neighbor as yourself.'
-40All the Law and the Prophets hang on these two commandments."
+Jesus declared, "Love the Lord your God with all your heart and with all your soul and with all your mind.'

+This is the first and greatest commandment.
+And the second is like it: 'Love your neighbor as yourself.'
+All the Law and the Prophets hang on these two commandments."

 Whatever else one might say about the italicized, at least this: the enemy is surely no less a neighbour?
-We hear Lewis saying to that Pacifist Club:
+Yet we hear Lewis saying to that Pacifist Club: